pact-foundation/pact-js-core/CONTRIBUTING.md

 # Contributing

+## Key Branches

+* `master` - this is the current main version supporting the 10.x.x release line of Pact JS.
+Most investment will be here, inclruding major new features, enhancements, bug fixes, security patches etc.
+* `pact-node` - this is the previous major version supporting the 9.x.x release line of Pact JS.
+Critical security patches and bug fixes will be provided as a priority.
+*
 ## Raising issues

 Before raising an issue, make sure you have checked the open and closed issues to see if an answer is provided there.